katono254/Raterapp/README.md

 The steps provided above requires you to add commands in you computer terminal.
 ## Known Bugs
-Problems when importing images from Awwwards in the homepage
+Problems when importing images from Awwwards in the homepage IMages are not showing in heroku site but  ser can post

 ## Technologies Used